José Abad Santos

-José Abad Santos y Basco (/es/, /tl/; February 19, 1886 – May 1, 1942) was the fifth chief justice of the Supreme Court of the Philippines.
+José Abad Santos y Basco (/es/, /tl/; February 19, 1886 – May 1, 1942) was a Filipino statesman, jurist, and politician who served as the fifth chief justice of the Supreme Court of the Philippines.
 He briefly served as the acting president of the Commonwealth of the Philippines and acting commander-in-chief of the Armed Forces of the Philippines during World War II, from March 1942 until his execution.
 (Note: He was elevated after the government of Manuel L. Quezon went in exile to the United States.)
 Japanese forces killed him for refusing to cooperate during their occupation of the country.

 Together with Josefa Llanes Escoda and Vicente Lim, he is memorialized on the non-polymer version of the Philippines' 1,000-Peso banknote depicting Filipinos who fought and died resisting the Japanese occupation of the Philippines during World War II.

 Early life and legal career

 José Abad Santos was born on February 19, 1886, in San Fernando, Pampanga.
 He was the seventh of the ten children of Vicente Abad Santos and Toribia Basco.
 His brother Pedro eventually emerged as a leading socialist leader during the Commonwealth era.
 He finished his early education in his hometown.
 In 1904, he was sent to the United States as a government pensioner.
-He finished a pre-law course at the Santa Clara College in Santa Clara, California; his Bachelor of Laws at Northwestern University in Evanston, Illinois; and his Masters of Laws at George Washington University in 1909.
+He finished a pre-law course at the Santa Clara College in Santa Clara, California; his Bachelor of Laws at Northwestern University in Evanston, Illinois; and his Master of Laws at George Washington University in 1909.
 He was admitted to the Philippine Bar and passed in 1911 and later served as assistant attorney at the Bureau of Justice from 1913 to 1917.